 Isabella Tiger Moth Facts

-- First of all, the term Isabella Tiger Moth serves as the much more pronounceable common name for the Pyrrharctia isabella.
-This beautiful Lepidoptera also goes by several other common names.
+- This beautiful Lepidoptera, in fact, goes by several other common names.
 These different names include the banded woolly bear, the woolly bear, and the woolly worm.
+By whatever term one calls it, though, it represents a truly magnificent specimen.

 Isabella Tiger Moth Physical Description

-But, in terms of physical size, the genders of this marvelous insect remain essentially identical.
-However, the overall wingspan does vary somewhat significantly, without apparent regard for gender.
+The overall wingspan, however, does vary somewhat significantly, without apparent regard for gender.
 As a result, mature adults attain a wingspan ranging from about 1.77 – 2.56 in (4.5 – 6.5 cm).
+This trait also distinguishes it from most of its related species.

 - Kingdom: Animalia